-Fletchers Senior Security Engineer and in-house Cyber Security expert, Chris Bentley argues that we’re a long way away from Alexa’s artificial intelligence replacing human healthcare:
+Fletchers Senior Security Engineer and in-house Cyber Security expert, Chris Bentley argues that we’re a long way away from Alexa replacing human healthcare:

-So, this isn’t designed to replace a traditional visit to see a doctor.
+So, this isn’t a design to replace visiting the doctor.

-However, there is definitely a benefit if someone is seeking advice, then they are getting it directly from the NHS, and not just a random internet source.
+However, there is definitely a benefit if someone is seeking advice.

-From a privacy point of view, Amazon have advised that all data will be kept confidential as well as using multiple layers of authentication and encryption.
+From a privacy point of view, Amazon advise that all data will remain confidential.

-As the service expands out, it will be interesting to see how security layers are expanded out, and also if any hacker groups attempt to access any of this information.
+As the service expands out, however, it will be interesting to see how security expansion.

 Definitely one to watch!